 Setting up your profile

-- Email address in your profile information – The email address you add to your profile information will be your correspondence email address that all emails and notifications are sent to, so it is important that it is kept up to date otherwise you will not get notifications and correspondence about your applications.
+The email address you used to create your account will form part of your profile information and will be your correspondence email address that all emails and notifications are sent to, so it is important that it is kept up to date otherwise you will not get notification and correspondence about your applications.

 To update your profile information:

 - Click your initials on the circular button in the top right-hand corner